MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-team.md

    > [!Important]
    > The following step is required for managers.
 It gives them access to the My Team page of the Viva Insights app.

-5. Grant access to managers.
+5. Grant access to manager insights.
 To do this, an admin follows the steps in [To configure manager settings](settings.md#to-configure-manager-settings).
 They can make this setting either for all or for a subset of managers in the organization.

 ## Use the My Team page